MikeTaylor/firefly/tools/add-app-to-platform/README.md

 [`add-app-to-platform.js`](add-app-to-platform.js) is an attempt to capture the manual steps of adding an app to a platform in code -- at this stage, not so much in the hope that it will be useful, more in an attempt to find out where the gaps are.
 It is driven by a single FAM file, which may be obtained via the WSAPI provided by [`mod-app-manager`](https://github.com/MikeTaylor/mod-app-manager) or by any other method.

+While posting module descriptors to Okapi is always required, the details of how to deploy a module vary, and different organizations use different orchestration mechanisms.
+This step is therefore done using a plugin (API documentation to follow).
+The `okapi` plugin uses Okapi's built-in simple deployment mechanisms; others will be added, including `kubernetes`.

 ## Invocation